 The State of California now requires schools to test all students.
 The Stanford Achievement Test version 9 (SAT-9) is used statewide.
 For grades 9-11, students are tested in reading, language, mathematics, science and history/social science.
 The SAT9 test is designed to compare student performance against a national sample of students in the same grade.

 Mt.
-Pleasant's 9th grade students performed better in all areas of the SAT 9 except reading when compared to the previous 9th grade students.
-Math gains were particularly impressive.
+Pleasant's 9th grade students' scores were slightly lower when compared to the previous 9th grade students except in the area of language which was slightly higher.